rpgreview/papersandpaychecks/cow-orkers.md

 **Homunculus**

+Found primarily in mythological writings the early European modern age, but also to a lesser degree as variants in Islamic world and Hellenic texts, the homunculus is an example of "preformationism", the suggestion that organisms come from miniature versions of themselves.
+This became an alchemical theory with the homunculus with the suggestion that miniature people could be created through the proper experiments on "precious bodily fluids".
+A homunculus is, essentially, a rat-sized person, and many are trained in the magical arts.

 | **Characteristic**| **Value**	| **Bonus**  | 	|	|
 |-------------------|-----------|------------|--|-------|
 | Strength	    |  1    	|  -5		| Profession	 | Wizard |